spiral/docs/orm/columns.md

 # Columns
-In some cases you can move column type definition to external class, or even combine it with accessor `RecordAccessorInterface`.
+You can move column type definition to external class, or even combine it with accessor `RecordAccessorInterface`.
 In order to do that, implement `ColumnInterface` and write column type definition method.

 ## ColumnInterface
 ```php